centreon/centreon-documentation/en/monitoring/dsm.md

   have been a passive template.
 This template must be 100 % passive and a custom macro have to be created on it.
 The macro is named **ALARM_ID** and the default value must be **empty**.
 * **Number of slots**: The number of slot that Centreon will create on the selected host when the form will be validated.
 * **Slot name prefix**: The prefix is used to give the name of slots.
-The name will be follow by a number incremented from 0 to the number of slots.
+The name will be followed by a number increment from 0 to the number of slots.
 * **Check command**: This check command is used when the service has to be forced in order to free a slot.
 The check command must have to send a ok return code.